zoe-zhang-seu/Front-End-Web-Development-with-React/lecture note/Node.js & React 3.React router and single page application.md

 ## 2. Single Page apps
-- [single page apps in depth](http://singlepageappbook.com/) strongly recommeded
+- [single page apps in depth](http://singlepageappbook.com/) strongly recommeded When we use the concept of SPA, we just answer the request by return the web app.
+The required data is rendered if required by the client.
+Compared with the traditional approach to deal with the data transfer, it is lighter (from my own understanding).

 In this week 2 exercise. add the Breadcrumb
 ##### Breadcrumb